ultraleettech/currency-rates/README.md

 ### Other

 Most modern frameworks are designed using the [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) principle and implement some sort of a service container that can be used to locate services and/or inject dependencies.
-You should therefore register CurrencyRates with that service container.
+You should therefore register Currency Rates with that service container.
 The details vary depending on the framework; you should look it up in the documentation if you don't know how to do that.
 You can refer to the instructions for Symfony above for general guidelines.

 If you are not using a framework, it is still recommended to implement those principles into your projects.
-However, if that would be overkill for your simple project, or you simply don't want to / can't do that for some reason, you can simply construct CurrencyRates service directly, whenever needed:
+However, if that would be overkill for your simple project, or you simply don't want to / can't do that for some reason, you can simply construct `CurrencyRates` directly, whenever needed:

 ```php
 use Ultraleet\CurrencyRates\CurrencyRates;